-Additional items will also be verified when there is conflicting documentation on file or items selected by the South Texas College of Law Houston Financial Aid Staff.
+Additional items will also be verified when there is conflicting documentation on file.

 An applicant is anyone enrolled at South Texas College of Law Houston who is also eligible to receive Federal aid.

-Documentation will consist of signed copies of income-tax returns, as well as, the completed and signed appropriate South Texas College of Law Houston requested forms.
+Documentation will consist of the completed and signed appropriate South Texas College of Law Houston requested forms.
 Some exceptions to documentation may be made in conjunction with what is allowed by federal regulation.